ekuiter/PCLocator/README.md

 - [Kmax](https://github.com/paulgazz/kmax), a variability-aware analyzer
   Kconfig/Kbuild Makefiles

+This tool addresses the [this challenge case](https://github.com/paulgazz/splc18challengecase) of the SPLC 2018 Challenge Track.

 ## Getting started

 The easiest way to set up PCLocator is to download a prepared JAR distribution